Step 5 - Receiving Your Aid Eligibility Notice

 Note, however, that Federal regulations prohibit "over-awards" (funds received in excess of your calculated financial need and/or funds received in excess of your cost of attendance).
 Therefore, all outside scholarships, whether based on academic merit or financial need, will be factored into a student's financial profile.
 If need is exceeded, an adjustment is made to reduce self-help aid first (loans, Federal Work-Study) then grant funds.

 It is the student's responsibility to notify the Office of Financial Assistance concerning any outside awards received.
-The Office of Financial Assistance retains the right to make any necessary changes to a student's financial aid award.
+The Office of Financial Assistance retains the right to make any necessary changes to a student's financial aid offer.